Otherwise Titled: Why skipping workouts, not drinking enough water, and eating not-so-healthy food can be good for the soul

 5. Sometimes You Have to Go for It

 Saturday night at Mom’s Camp was “Casino Night”.
 I am not much of a gambler.
-I’m the girl who’s been to Vegas twice this year and spent all of about five minutes actually gambling.
+I’m the girl who’s been to Vegas twice this year and spent all of about five minutes on slot sites, actually gambling.
 And when I did, it was with less than $5.
 It was interesting to see how the boys were the risk takers, moms were the ones holding them back.
 Boys wanted to put those $100 chips on the line, moms were the ones urging them, “How about we just bet $5?”
 (OK, that may have only been me).
 However, I’m guessing some of you can relate.
 In protecting our boys, we often suppress their natural instinct to go for it.

 At its core, gambling and things like football betting is all about statistical probabilities.
 In NY according to BestUSCasinos.org there is a cluster of risk takers that surprise even the most most reckless.
 As we get older, many of us are afraid to take calculated risks.
 Reflecting back on that, it made me wonder, What if moms took more risks, put more on the line and really went for it?
 In all likelihood we’d also see bigger rewards.